ParkinT/F1rst-Use/README.md

 ---   The First Gem in your RubyMotion project
                             by Thom Parkin (c) 2012 Websembly, LLC

-In many iOS applications it is desirable to present the user with an introduction or instructional screen ONLY WHEN THE APP IS FIRST RUN.
+In many iOS applications it is desirable to present the user with an introduction or instructional screen ONLY WHEN THE APP IS RUN FOR THE FIRST TIME.

-This utility makes it simply to track and determine;
+This utility makes it simple to track and determine;
-   * if this is the very first time the application has run on this device
+   * if this is the very first time the application has been run on this device
-   * Exactly how many times the application has run
+   * Exactly how many times the application has run on this device
-   * The date of the very first run of the application
+   * The date of the very first time the application ran on this device
    * The date of the last (most recent) run of the application
 * * *